YueGroup/carbonstructures/README.md

 ## **Overview**

-carbonstructures is a Python package designed to generate **graphene-based carbon structures** and **carbon nanotubes**.
-It provides an **interactive command-line interface (CLI)** for defining structural parameters, applying functionalization, and exporting the final structure for molecular simulations.
+carbonstructures is a Python package designed to generate graphene-based carbon structures.
+It provides an interactive command-line interface (CLI) for defining structural parameters, applying functionalization, and exporting the final structure for molecular simulations.

 ---

 ## **Features**
-- **Structure Generation:** Create various carbon structures, including **graphene sheets, sandwiches, pistons, and carbon nanotubes**.
+- **Structure Generation:** Create various carbon structures, including graphene sheets, sandwiches, pistons, and carbon nanotubes.
-- **Functionalization:** Apply functional groups to carbon structures with **customizable patterns and coverage**.
+- **Functionalization:** Apply functional groups to carbon structures with customizable patterns and coverage.
-- **Export Capabilities:** Export generated structures in **LAMMPS and XYZ file formats** for use in external simulation tools.
+- **Export Capabilities:** Export generated structures in LAMMPS and XYZ file formats for use in external simulation tools.

 ---